tezcatlipoca/nvivn/README.md

 - `:whoami` will print your current identity information
 - `:hub` will print your current hub
 - `:set-hub | "some-server:port"` will switch to a new hub
+- `:logout` will delete your current identity information
+- `:generate-id` will create a new random identity
+- `:generate-id | username:somename passphrase:"some reasonably long passphrase"` will create the same identity every time for that combination of username (never shown) and passphrase

 You can also use any of the command line commands.
 (The "op:" prefix is optional.)